-All residential tenancies where the property is to be the tenant’s main residence created after 1st December 2017 will be known as a Private Residential Tenancy, removing the existence of the previous Short Assured Tenancy.
+All residential tenancies where the property is to be the tenant’s main residence created after 1st December 2017 will be known as a Private Residential Tenancy.
 The new style of lease is designed to reduce the complicated paperwork involved in the previous SAT and to provide more safeguards for tenants.
 The concern for landlords is that the landlord can no longer evict the tenant because they want to.
 They need to have specific grounds as detailed in the legislation as to why they want the property back and be able to prove their position should the need arise.
 If the property is not going to be the tenants main address then a PRT is not appropriate.
 In this instance we would be happy to make the necessary arrangements and we would ask that you contact us for further information.

 The Short Assured Tenancy